satomic/Internal-Modules-Test-Framework-for-Embedded-C/evaluation_scripts/README.md

 This directory contains Python scripts for analyzing and evaluating AI-generated code against internal module usage criteria.

+## Prerequisites

+Before using these evaluation scripts, ensure you have:
+1. **Cloned the source code repository**: https://github.com/satomic/Embedded-C-Application
+2. **Set up the environment**: The evaluation scripts analyze code that uses internal modules from the Embedded-C-Application repository

+## Repository Structure
+- **This repository**: Contains evaluation scripts and test scenarios
+- **Embedded-C-Application**: Contains actual internal modules implementation that AI tools should use

 ## Scripts Overview

 ### 1. module_analyzer.py